 Prospective Students

-Working on a research project provides invaluable mentoring and development opportunities for graduate students.
-It also allows you to get funding for your PhD through graduate student research assistantships (GSRs).
-People who work with me usually see themselves in the future as academics (professors), research or policy analysts in think tanks or similar organizations, analysts or evaluators for school districts, or doing development work in international organizations (World Bank, IDB, etc.).
+My advisees usually see themselves in the future as academics (professors), research or policy analysts in think tanks or similar organizations, analysts or evaluators for school districts, or doing development work in international organizations (World Bank, IDB, etc.).

 Make sure our interests are aligned.
-Below are things I’m either currently working on, or have a significant interest in
+Below are things I’m either currently working on or have a significant interest in

 Policies to improve teaching/learning for English-Learner classified students